Add this page to your book

 In certain cases, software development is required to make the third-party's product connect correctly with PINES.
 In these cases, the cost of developing, supporting, and maintaining the custom interface will fall to the library purchasing the product.
 When contracting out for SIP-specific technology, it is the responsibility of the third-party vendor to build the crosswalks necessary for compatibility with Evergreen, as it is the responsibility of the vendor when providing compatible technology for any ILS.
-In order to collaborate with the PINES libraries in contracting for 3rd party technology, PINES/GPLS will provide a test environment within which the library and/or the vendor may develop and test the crosswalks necessary in order to insure compatibility with Evergreen.
+In order to collaborate with the PINES libraries in contracting for third-party technology, PINES/GPLS will provide a test environment within which the library and/or the vendor may develop and test the crosswalks necessary in order to ensure compatibility with Evergreen.

 Once the third-party product has been proven to work with Evergreen and for those products that are currently in use, PINES/GPLS staff is responsible for Evergreen server-side administration.
 Support for the third-party product continues to be the purchasing library’s responsibility.

-Policy & Procedure for Libraries considering third-party products that need an interface with PINES (i.e. Library Management Products)
+Policy & Procedure for Libraries considering third-party products that need an interface with PINES (i.e., Library Management Products)

 The PINES staff has been asked to make the PINES database available to outside vendors via library management products.
-The PINES staff should be consulted during all negotiations with vendors to ensure that their product(s) are compatible with the PINES Database.
+The PINES staff should be consulted during all negotiations with vendors to ensure that their product(s) are compatible with the PINES database.

 Some examples of third-party software and/or services that require access to PINES resources:

-Submit the following information to the Help Desk prior to making a purchase decision for evaluation of functionality, security, and support by PINES and so that hte PINES team can work out a project timeline for implementation.
+Submit the following information to the Help Desk prior to making a purchase decision for evaluation of functionality, security, and support by PINES and so that the PINES team can work out a project timeline for implementation.

 Some things to keep in mind when selecting a product: